= Terrestrial and o = International terrestrial events in local time;

 Aug 1-6 — Utah State University, Logan UT: 40th annual Small Satellite Conference.

-NET Sep — JUICE, Jupiter Trajectory: ESA Jupiter Icy moons Explorer (JUICE) expected to perform second flyby of Earth this month, arriving at Jupiter in 2031; if launched April 2023.
+NET Sep — JUICE, Jupiter Trajectory: ESA Jupiter Icy Moons Explorer (JUICE) expected to perform second flyby of Earth this month, arriving at Jupiter in 2031.

 ● Oct 25-30 — American Astronomical Society Division of Planetary Sciences, Spokane WA: AAS DPS 2026 Meeting.